'Our focus is on being there': The coffee shop helping locals process the Creeslough tragedy

 “It’s bad weather outside today so we are a place for people to go and have a coffee and recharge themselves.
 It’s been a long weekend for everybody so we’re here to help.”

-Many people online have asked how they can donate to The Coffee Pod as a thanks for their generosity, and Kerr says she has been inundated with offers of donations.
+Many people online have asked how they can donate to The Coffee Pod as a thanks for their generosity, and Carr says she has been inundated with offers of donations.

 However, she urged people to donate elsewhere and emphasised that she is not seeking any donations for the work she and her staff have been doing.